smach/elections2/README.md

 `devtools::install_github("smach/elections2", build_vignettes = TRUE)`

 ## Data wrangling

-Start with a function to wrangle a spreadsheet or CSV file with basic results.
-You've got two options: `wrangle_results()` to generate detailed results from a file with only two candidates or choices; and `wrangle_more_cols()` for results with more than two choices.
+To use elections2 for your elections data, start with one of the package functions that wrangle a spreadsheet or CSV file with election results.
+You've got two options: `wrangle_results()` to generate detailed results from a file _with only two candidates or choices;_ and `wrangle_more_cols()` for results with _more than two choices._

 ### Data with only 2 choices

-`wrangle_results()` assumes you want to compare the performance of only two candidates (which means ignoring third parties, write-ins, and blanks) or a yes-no ballot question.
+`wrangle_results()` is for when you want to compare the performance of only two candidates or a yes-no ballot question.
+That means you don't wish to include additional results such as third parties, write-ins, or blanks.

-It returns information for each row and total on the winner, percents, and percent and vote margins when there are only two choices your election data.
-The function also includes a turnout_columns option if the data includes columns for vote totals and total registered voters in order to calculate turnout percentage.
+The function returns winner, percents, and percent and vote margins  for each row as well as an overall total.
+The function also has a turnout_columns option if your data includes columns for vote totals and total registered voters and you'd like to calculate turnout percentage.

-After running wrangle_results() on your data, you can use the resulting data frame in this package's visualization functions to create tables, bar graphs, and maps.
+After running `wrangle_results()` on your data, you can use this package's visualization functions on the results to create tables, bar graphs, and maps.

 #### Data format

+`wrangle_results()` needs your data to be in a very specific format.

-If turnout_columns = FALSE, the election results file _must_ be in the following 3-column format:
+If your CSV file or spreadsheet doesn't include turnout data, that election results file _must_ be in the following 3-column format:

 <ul><li>Column 1 should be the election districts (such as precinct, city, county, etc.).</li><br />
 <li>Columns 2 and 3 should be the candidates' names, "Yes" and "No" for ballot questions, etc. The values should be _raw vote totals_ and not percents.</li></br />

 Do _not_ include any column or row totals in the file!

-If you want to include turnout data, set turnout_columns = TRUE and include total number of votes in column 4 and total number of registered voters in column 5. _Don't_ include a column for turnout percent, as this will be calculated by wrangle_results().
+If your data _does_ have turnout information, set turnout_columns = TRUE as an argument in `wrangle_results()`.
+Your data needs to have total number of votes in column 4 and total number of registered voters in column 5. _Don't_ include a column for turnout percent, as this will be calculated by `wrangle_results()`.

 ```{r import_results}
 library(elections2)